 They must be at least 16 years of age, and…

-They must be a confirmed Roman Catholic, who has already received the Most Holy Eucharist, is leading a life in harmony with the Catholic Faith (including Marriage) and will be a good role model for the one being baptized,
+They must be a confirmed Roman Catholic, who has already received the Most Holy Eucharist and Confirmation, is leading a life in harmony with the Catholic Faith (including Marriage) and will be a good role model for the one being baptized,

 They cannot the father nor the mother of the child.

 A baptized person who belongs to another Christian community may be admitted only as a “Christian witness” (not a godparent) provided that there is at least one Roman Catholic godparent who fulfills the above criteria.
 A non-baptized person cannot be a witness.

 We provide baptism preparation sessions at regular intervals for parents having their first child baptized.
 Parents are welcome to participate with subsequent children.

 During the baptism ceremony, parents and god parents make solemn promises about how they will raise and train their child.
 Our baptism preparation classes are designed to help parents of children to be baptized understand the sacrament both from a spiritual and practical sense.
 We will discuss the theology of the sacrament of baptism, as well as practical aspects of the ceremony itself.